Toenail Fungus: causes, symptoms and treatment

 What's Toenail Fungus?

-Various types of fungi are present everywhere in the environment and most fungi are harmless until they penetrate the skin.
+Various types of fungi are present everywhere in the environment, and most are harmless until they penetrate the skin.

 A fungus can invade through minor cuts or after injury.
-Repeated irritation to the toes may cause the nail to separate from the bed which makes the toes vulnerable.
+Repeated irritation to the toes may cause the nail to separate from the bed, making the toes vulnerable.

 Through time, the skin underneath and around the nail becomes inflamed.
 You may also notice white or yellow patches on the nail bed, scaly skin next to the nail, and an unpleasant smell.
-It may be painful secondary to the thickness of the nail and from the lifting of the nail plate off the nail bed.
+It may be painful due to the thickness of the nail and from the nail plate lifting off the nail bed.

 Other risk factors include: